QuantumVillage/awesome-quantum-security/README.md

 ### PQC

-There's a existing awesome list fo this!
+Post-Quantum Cryptography is the current proposal set for 'quantum safe' cryptographic primitives and protocols.
+As it happens, there's a existing awesome list fo this!
 Go look over at [awesome post quantum](https://github.com/veorq/awesome-post-quantum/).

 ### Quantum Cryptanalysis